-A person is either a user name recognized by login, in which case the mail is sent to the default working directory of that user, or the path name of a directory, in which case mailbox in that directory is used.
+A person is either a user name recognized by login (I), in which case the mail is sent to the default working directory of that user; or the path name of a directory, in which case in that directory is used.

 When a user logs in he is informed of the presence of mail.
+No mail will be received from a sender to whom is inaccessible or unwritable.

-/etc/passwd to identify sender and locate persons
+/etc/passwdto identify sender and locate persons/etc/utmpto identify sender.mailinput mailmboxsaved mail/tmp/m# temp file write (I)

-mailbox input mail

-mbox saved mail

-/tmp/mtm? temp file

-login (I)